excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 #### `onLibraryChange`

-Ths callback if supplied will get triggered when the library is updated and has the below signature.
+This callback if supplied will get triggered when the library is updated and has the below signature.

 <pre>
 (items: <a href="https://github.com/excalidraw/excalidraw/blob/master/src/types.ts#L200">LibraryItems</a>) => void | Promise<any>